webspace-sdk/webspace-engine/README.md

 This is the engine for [Webspaces](https://webspaces.space), which allows you to create 3D worlds using just HTML.

+##Notice

+If you want to get started with **webspaces.space** instead of the engine it works on, please go to [webpsace-sdk](https://github.com/webspace-sdk/webspace-sdk.github.io)

 ## Getting started

 Clone the repo and run: